Gimme What I Don't Know (I Want): Background and production

-"Gimme What I Don't Know (I Want)" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon and James Fauntleroy.
-The song was produced by Timbaland, Timberlake and Harmon.
-Timberlake arranged and produced his vocals, which were recorded at Larabee Studios in North Hollywood, California.
-Harmon provided keyboards for the song, while Elliot Ives played the guitar.
-The track was engineered by Chris Godbey, with assistance from Alejandro Baima, and mixed by Jimmy Douglass, Godbey and Timberlake at Larabee Studios.
+Timberlake wrote "Gimme What I Don't Know (I Want)" with Timothy "Timbaland" Mosley, J-Roc, and James Fauntleroy, and produced the track with Timbaland and J-Roc.
+Timberlake arranged and produced his vocals, which were recorded at Larrabee Studios in North Hollywood, California.
+Harmon provided keyboards, while Elliott Ives played guitar on the track.
+It was engineered by Chris Godbey, assisted by Alejandro Baima, and mixed by Jimmy Douglass with Godbey and Timberlake at Larrabee Studios.